OWASP/owasp-mastg/Document/0x06g-Testing-Network-Communication.md

 #### Overview

 Certificate pinning is the process of associating the mobile app with a particular X.509 certificate of a server, instead of accepting any certificate signed by a trusted certificate authority.
 A mobile app that stores ("pins") the server certificate or public key will subsequently only establish connections to the known server.
-By removing trust in external certificate authorities, the attack surface is reduced (after all, there are many known cases where certificate authorities have been compromised or tricked into issuing certificates to impostors).
+By removing trust in external certificate authorities, the attack surface is reduced.
+After all, there are many known cases where certificate authorities have been compromised or tricked into issuing certificates to impostors.
+A detailed timeline of CA breaches and failures can be found on [sslmate.com](https://sslmate.com/certspotter/failures "Timeline of PKI Security Failures").

 The certificate can be pinned during development, or at the time the app first connects to the backend.
 In that case, the certificate associated or 'pinned' to the host at when it seen for the first time.
 This second variant is slightly less secure, as an attacker intercepting the initial connection could inject their own certificate.

-Certificate pinning is a good security practice and should be used for all applications that handle sensitive information.
-[EFF's Observatory](https://www.eff.org/pl/observatory) lists the root and intermediate CAs that major operating systems automatically trust.
-Please refer to the [map of the roughly 650 organizations that are Certificate Authorities Mozilla or Microsoft trust (directly or indirectly)](https://www.eff.org/files/colour_map_of_CAs.pdf "Map of the 650-odd organizations that function as Certificate Authorities trusted (directly or indirectly) by Mozilla or Microsoft").
-Use certificate pinning if you don't trust at least one of these CAs.

 #### Static Analysis